1. Skip to content

 The filing argued that Trump disregarded the advice of former Vice President Mike Pence and other aides and is not entitled to immunity from prosecution.

-The document was submitted by special counsel Jack Smith's team after the Supreme Court issued an opinion according to which presidents are afforded broad immunity for official acts taken while in office.
+The document was submitted by the team of special counsel Jack Smith after the Supreme Court issued an opinion according to which presidents are afforded broad immunity for official acts taken while in office.

 "Although the defendant was the incumbent President during the charged conspiracies, his scheme was fundamentally a private one," Smith's team said.

-"When the defendant lost the 2020 presidential election, he resorted to crimes to try to stay in office," the document read.
+"When the defendant lost the 2020 presidential election, he resorted to crimes to try to stay in office," the document said.

 US Democrats, Republicans compete for Pennsylvania votes